monicatk/GazeTheWeb/README.md

 <img align="right" src="Browse/media/Award.jpg"/>

 # GazeTheWeb
-Software repository of GazeTheWeb project, for accesing the Web using eye and mind.
+Software to access the Web using eyes and mind.

 ## Cloning
 This project uses Git submodules.
 Please check it out using: